National Association of Evangelicals

-The National Association of Evangelicals (NAE) is an American association of evangelical Christian denominations, organizations, schools, churches, and individuals, member of the World Evangelical Alliance.
+The National Association of Evangelicals (NAE) is a national evangelical alliance in the United States and is a member of the World Evangelical Alliance.
 The association represents more than 45,000 local churches from about 40 different Christian denominations and serves a constituency of millions.
 The mission of the NAE is to honor God by connecting and representing evangelicals in the United States.

 The NAE seeks to strengthen denominations and ministries by offering resources to inform and inspire evangelical leaders, and facilitating collaboration among evangelical leaders and groups.
 The NAE also represents its membership's concerns to the U.S. Congress, the White House, and courts.
 The NAE Chaplains Commission endorses and supports chaplains in the U.S. military and other institutions.
 World Relief is the NAE's humanitarian arm.

 While the NAE headquarters are located in Washington, D.C., its staff and constituency live and work all throughout North America.
 The association is currently led by NAE President Walter Kim.